cjheath/dso-firmware/readme.txt

 This is BenF v3 firmware's source code.

+See the file COPYING as well as each file for license information.

 This project is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either